A Polygon With Three Sides And One Right Angle

 • GPS and Navigation Systems: Global Positioning Systems (GPS) rely heavily on right-angled triangles and trigonometric principles to determine location.
 By measuring the time it takes for signals from multiple satellites to reach a receiver, GPS devices can calculate distances and angles, pinpointing the user's position with remarkable accuracy.

 • Robotics and Autonomous Systems: Right-angled triangles play a crucial role in robotics, particularly in areas like kinematics and motion planning.
-Robots use sensors to perceive their environment and calculate distances and angles to navigate obstacles and perform tasks.
+Robots use sensors to perceive their environment and calculate distances and angles to handle obstacles and perform tasks.

 • Virtual Reality (VR) and Augmented Reality (AR): VR and AR technologies use right-angled triangles to create immersive and interactive experiences.
 By tracking the user's head movements and hand gestures, these systems can render virtual objects in a way that appears realistic and responsive.